rapPayne/hands_on_react/README.md

 2. Use JavaScript styles for flexbox layout.

 ### 5. Events and State
-1. Set queryParams; nationality, gender, and number of results.
+1. Create searchParams as a state variable; nationality, gender, and number of results.
-2. Call the setQueryParams on each of the changes to nationality, gender, and number of results.
+2. Call the setSearchParams on each of the changes to nationality, gender, and number of results.
+3. Pass those values into the fetch function